 - 1 tablespoon ground flax seeds

-Place the baking sheet in the heated oven and bake for 15 - 18 minutes, depending on your desired crispiness of the outer shell.
+- Place the baking sheet in the heated oven and bake for 15 to 18 minutes, depending on your desired crispiness of the outer shell.

-When done, remove the cookies from the oven and allow them to cool on the baking sheet for about 5 minutes before transferring to a wire rack to cool complete.
+- When done, remove the cookies from the oven and allow them to cool on the baking sheet for about 5 minutes before transferring to a wire rack to cool completely.

 Celebrate with us by using #nationalmacaroonday on social media!